cypress-io/github-action/README.md

 ### Logs from the test runner

-To see the [Cypress debug logs](http://on.cypress.io/troubleshooting#Print-DEBUG-logs) add an environment variable to the action:
+To see all [Cypress debug logs](http://on.cypress.io/troubleshooting#Print-DEBUG-logs), add the environment variable `DEBUG` to the workflow using the value `cypress:*`:

 ```yml
 - name: Cypress tests with debug logs